Jane Elliott

-Jane Elliott (née Jennison; born on November 30, 1933) is an American diversity educator.
+Jane Elliott (née Jennison; born November 30, 1933) is an American diversity educator.
 As a schoolteacher, she became known for her "Blue eyes/Brown eyes" exercise, which she first conducted with her third-grade class on April 5, 1968, the day after the assassination of Martin Luther King Jr. The publication of compositions which the children had written about the experience in the local newspaper led to much broader media interest in it.

 The classroom exercise was filmed in 1970, becoming the documentary The Eye of the Storm.
 PBS series Frontline featured a reunion of the 1970 class, as well as Elliott's work with adults, in its 1985 episode "A Class Divided".
 Invitations to speak and to conduct her exercise eventually led Elliott to give up school teaching and to become a full-time public speaker against discrimination.
 She has directed the exercise and lectured on its effects in many places throughout the world.
 She also has conducted the exercise with college students, as seen in the 2001 documentary The Angry Eye.

 Early life and career

 Elliott was born in 1933 to Lloyd and Margaret (Benson) Jennison on her family's farm in or near Riceville, Iowa.
-Her father, who delivered her, was Irish-American.
 She was the fourth of several children.

 In 1952, after graduating from high school, Elliott attended the Iowa State Teachers College (now the University of Northern Iowa), where she attained an emergency elementary teaching certificate in five quarters.
-In 1953, she began her teaching career in a one-room school in Randall.
+In 1953, she began teaching in a one-room school in Randall.